 Now Lin divides her time between two primary research groups.
 She is working on her senior honors thesis, studying the evolution of multicellularity using a yeast model, under the mentorship of Gábor Balázsi, Biomedical Engineering and the Laufer Center for Physical and Quantitative Biology.
 She also has devoted a significant amount of time and effort during the past two years in the lab of Jason Sheltzer at Cold Spring Harbor Laboratory, where she analyzes survival-associated genes in cancer and works to “Determine the role of Maternal Leucine Zipper Kinase (MELK) in Triple Negative Breast Cancer.”
 Lin has already co-authored a paper on this work.

-Lin is applying for a Fulbright scholarship to do post-graduate study in Norway to explore “organ on a chip” technology — developing an artificial human organ system that will accurately show the response of a human body to different drugs.
-She plans long term to pursue a PhD in the area of genetics and cancer biology.
+Lin is also a Fulbright Scholar, completing her post-graduate study in Norway exploring “organ on a chip” technology — developing an artificial human organ system that will accurately show the response of a human body to different drugs.
+She was then selected for the National Science Foundation (NSF) Graduate Research Fellowship (GRFP) and is currently pursuing her PhD at Stanford.

 Stony Brook alum Ruchi Shah made the “22 under 22” list in 2015.